IndustryFusion/DigitalTwin/NgsildAgent/README.md

    Admin ->> Keycloak: Request Onboarding Token Keycloak ->> Admin: Return Onboarding Token
    Admin ->> Device: Provide Onboarding Token
-   Device ->> Keycloak: Activate by Refreshing and providing device id in HTTP Headers ('X-DeviceId' and 'X-GatewayId') Keycloak ->> Device: Provide Device Token and Refreshed Token with "device_id" and "gateway" as claim Device ->> MQTT: checks "device_id" claim in token and compares it with mqtt topics
+   Device ->> Keycloak: Activate by Refreshing with refresh_token, providing the old access token in the "orig_token" form-data-fiel and providing device id in HTTP Headers ('X-DeviceId' and 'X-GatewayId')
+   Keycloak ->> Device: Provide Device Token and Refreshed Token with "device_id" and "gateway" as claim Device ->> MQTT: checks "device_id" claim in token and compares it with mqtt topics

 ```
 There are two kinds of tokens:
 1. Onboarding Token - A token which is not yet assigned to a specific device and can be used to onboard any device.
 2. Device Token - A token which has assigned a specific device and can be refreshed with a `refresh token`.
-A Device Token is generated by refreshing an Onboarding Token and set in this request the headers `X-DeviceId` and `X-GatewayId`
+A Device Token is generated by refreshing an Onboarding Token, adding the old `access_token` to the `orig_token` form-field and set in this request the headers `X-DeviceId` and `X-GatewayId`

 (1) Example for payload of Onboarding Token
 ```